Soyuz programme

 The Soyuz programme (/ˈsɔɪjuːz/ SOY-yooz, /ˈsɔː-/ SAW--; Союз [sɐˈjus], meaning "Union") is a human spaceflight programme initiated by the Soviet Union in the early 1960s.
 The Soyuz spacecraft was originally part of a Moon landing project intended to put a Soviet cosmonaut on the Moon.
 It was the third Soviet human spaceflight programme after the Vostok (1961–1963) and Voskhod (1964–1965) programmes.

-The programme consists of the Soyuz capsule and the Soyuz rocket and is now the responsibility of the Russian Roscosmos.
-After the retirement of the Space Shuttle in 2011, Soyuz was the only way for humans to get to the International Space Station (ISS) until 30 May 2020, when Crew Dragon flew to the ISS for the first time with astronauts.
+The programme consists of the Soyuz capsule and the Soyuz rocket and is now the responsibility of Roscosmos.
+After the retirement of the Space Shuttle in 2011, the Soyuz was the only way for humans to get to the International Space Station (ISS) until 30 May 2020 when Crew Dragon flew to the ISS for the first time with astronauts.

 Soyuz rocket

 The launch vehicles used in the Soyuz expendable launch system are manufactured at the Progress State Research and Production Rocket Space Center (TsSKB-Progress) in Samara, Russia.
 As well as being used in the Soyuz programme as the launcher for the crewed Soyuz spacecraft, Soyuz launch vehicles are now also used to launch robotic Progress supply spacecraft to the International Space Station and commercial launches marketed and operated by TsSKB-Progress and the Starsem company.
 Currently Soyuz vehicles are launched from the Baikonur Cosmodrome in Kazakhstan and the Plesetsk Cosmodrome in northwest Russia and, since 2011, Soyuz launch vehicles are also being launched from the Guiana Space Centre in French Guiana.
 The Spaceport's new Soyuz launch site has been handling Soyuz launches since 21 October 2011, the date of the first launch.
 As of December 2019, 19 Guiana Soyuz launches had been made from French Guiana Space Centre, all successful.

+The Soyuz rocket family is one of the most dependable and widely utilized launch vehicles in the history of space travel.
+It has been in operation for nearly six decades, having been developed by the Soviet Union and presently run by Russia.
+The Soyuz rockets have played an important role in both crewed and uncrewed space missions, launching people to the International Space Station (ISS) and delivering satellites and scientific payloads.